-If you love horses and want to learn how to safely handle, care and ride a horse that you own or lease at least 75 percent of the time the horse project is for you.
+If you love horses and want to learn how to safely handle, care and ride a horse that you own or lease at least 75 % of the time, the horse project is for you.
 In this project you will learn basic coat colors, breeds, and horse anatomy; study horse health; participate in judging contests, quiz bowl, and hippology; and give presentations.
-If you want to exhibit a horse in the District Show or State Fair, Achievement Level I is required to participate.
+Achievement Levels allow 4-H Horse members to learn more about the project and advance through their skills and knowledge.
 Achievement Level I focuses on safe handling of horses.
 Then once completed Achievement Level I, Achievement Levels II, III, and IV can be taken to advance your educational knowledge of horses.
-4-H Horse Identifications are due May 1 into the local Extension Office.
+4-H Horse Identifications are due June1 into the local Extension Office.

-Visit a stable or farm; participate in the State Horse Judging Contest, State Horse Quiz Bowl, Horse Panorama, horse presentations, and hippology; and exhibit at district and state horse shows.
+Visit a stable or farm; participate in the State Horse Judging Contest, State Horse Quiz Bowl, Horse Panorama, horse presentations, and hippology; and exhibit at local and state horse shows.

-Meat Goats
+Meat Goat